Behind the scenes at Wilde & Harte

 Using a premium grade of stainless steel is essential for the machining accuracy of each item and also to ensure the ultra-bright finish of each razor handle when polished.

 Further reasons for the choosing premium stainless steel:

 - stainless steel offers the desired 'weight' for each razor or shaving brush, which feels very comfortable in-hand

 - the non-corrosive properties of stainless steel ensure products do not rust in domestic environments

 - stainless steel does not fade over time (unlike for example, chrome or nickel plated products)

-When the manufacturing phase is complete — it can take a full eight hour shift to manufacture up to 500 razor handles once a machine is programmed — then the items are ready for the finishing process.
+When the manufacturing phase is complete, for example, it can take a full eight hour shift to manufacture up to 500 razor handles once a machine is programmed, the items are then ready for the finishing process.
 Only trained, skilled steel finishers with the necessary polishing machinery can achieve the mirror-like finish on stainless steel items.
-What's more, it can take up to 12 minutes to polish each octagonal Eltham razor handle.
+It can take up to 12 minutes to polish each octagonal Eltham razor handle.

 Our Collections demonstrate the very best of contemporary and classic British product design and high-end manufacturing.